We are currently trialling Click & Collect in across the UK with more coming soon. Find out below which stores are currently offering Click & Collect.

-At some point, unless you are very lucky, you are going to have to cook Christmas lunch rather than just eat it.
-This is a guide to try and have a lunch on the table as stress free as possible.
-The key is to try and not panic about the exact time you’ll sit and eat.
+At some point, unless you are incredibly fortunate, you are going to have to cook Christmas lunch rather than eat it.
+This is a guide to try and have lunch on the table as stress-free as possible.
+The key is not to panic about when you’ll sit and eat.
 Hot gravy covers up all sorts of cool offerings – but make sure your roast potatoes are straight out of the oven!

-Roast turkey with stuffing, roast potatoes, sausages wrapped in bacon, roasted veg, sprouts, bread sauce and gravy
+Roast turkey with stuffing, roast potatoes, pigs in blankets, roasted veg, sprouts, bread sauce and gravy

 Christmas pudding, mince pies and brandy butter

 Trim the sprouts and seal them in a bag in the fridge.

 Peel the carrots and parsnips, cut into about 2" pieces and seal them in a bag in the fridge.

 Prep the sausages and bacon for the pigs in blankets.
 Use streaky bacon, and stretch out each rasher using the blunt edge of a knife, then cut into three.
 Wrap a cocktail sausage with a piece of bacon and lay on a baking tray.